tahiralmas/ictschool02/sms.md

 ### Marks and Result
 ---------------------

 Add Marks subject,class and section wise to specific session student .Create Marks, Define your own Marking Grade, Manage Subject-wise Marks for exams or generate tabulation sheets in Result portion to clicking generate result.

+`NOTE` __Result management custom login to super admin UserName:`ictkashif`,Password:'123456' go to setting institute select grade system `manual or auto by defult auto ` then add marks class and section wise if all class section marks and all subjects marks added then go to result generate__

 ### Fees
 ---------